hellonarrativ/api-docs/docs/tagpublisher.rst

 Functionality
 -------------

-The Narrativ publisher tag is a lightweight JavaScript tag that has two main components.
-First, it will track user behavior such as page views, SmartLink impressions and clicks.
+The Narrativ publisher tag is a lightweight JavaScript tag that serves two main purposes.
+First, it will track user behavior such as page views, Narrativ link impressions and clicks.
 Second, it will find all eligible commerce links on the page and run the auctions, allowing the destination of the links to be updated ahead of time.

 **Please Note:** The tag identifies each link in our system by the product url and page url.
-If your website uses dynamic values (such as user or session id) in either the product or page urls please inform your Narrativ rep to ensure correctly functionality
+If your website uses dynamic values (such as user or session id) in either the product or page urls please inform your Narrativ rep to ensure correct functionality

 Core Implementation
 --------------